DataDog/hiring-engineers/answers.md

 ### Create a new metric:
 1. From the *Menu > Monitors >New Monitors > Metric*
 2. Change the metric to the custom metric ``my_metric``
-3. change the warning threshold to 500
+3. Change the warning threshold to 500
-4. change the alerting threshold to 800
+4. Change the alerting threshold to 800
 5. Ensure notifications for No Data past 10 minutes

 ![monitor](https://user-images.githubusercontent.com/79612565/139957386-ab3cf981-2498-4dcc-bf1a-1322f1c6b7b2.png)